 The recommeded method for attaching a gel sheet to a lighting fixture is to use a color frame or gel frame.
 The color frame/gel frame is attached to the light emmiting end of the lighting fixture.
 The gel sheet is then placed in the color frame.

 8. At what temperature do gel sheets work?

-A standard polyester gel sheet should sustain temperature up to 180 degrees Celsius.
+A standard polyester gel sheet should sustain temperature up to 180 degrees celsius/356 degrees fahrenheit.

-A high temperature gel sheet should sustain temperatures up to 280 degress Celsius.
+A high temperature gel sheet should sustain temperatures up to 280 degrees celsius/536 degrees fahrenheit.

 9. What material is a gel sheet made from?